-- Setup your environment to use OpenSSL.
-For more information, see System requirements - OpenSSL.
+- Set up your environment to use OpenSSL.
+For more information, see the OpenSSL section of system requirements.

 - In Qt Creator, click Qt Creator > Preferences > Devices > Android, and fill in the paths.
 Paths will be similar to the following: